Table of Contents

 Adopting a standard naming convention provides multiple advantages:

-✅ Automatic Issue Linking – Pulse automatically associates branches and PRs with Azure Boards work items, reducing manual tracking.
+✅ Automatic Issue Linking – Iterations automatically associates branches and PRs with Azure Boards work items, reducing manual tracking.

-✅ Enhanced Pulse View Tracking – Ensures development work is correctly categorized in LinearB’s Pulse view.
+✅ Enhanced Iterations View Tracking – Ensures development work is correctly categorized in LinearB’s Iterations view.

 ✅ Improved Collaboration – Developers and stakeholders can quickly identify what each branch and PR is related to.